 - Homogeneous Mixture: a mixture that has uniform composition and properties throughout

-- Solute: The minor component of a solution
+- Solute: The minor component of solutions

-- Solvent: The majority component of a solution
+- Solvent: The majority component of solutions

 - States of Matter: The three main forms a chemical can be in—solid, liquid, or gas

 - Suspension: A mixture with large particles that will precipitate over time.
 Since the suspension is not homogeneous, these are not solutions.